Which city is cheaper, Florence or Rome?

 Rome is a big city with plenty to do.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

 Visitors enjoy the food and shopping when visiting the destination of Florence.
 Visiting the old town is also a must.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.
 With so much to do, one day is probably not enough time to see everything.

 Rome is a popular place that is full of things to see and experience.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.

 Florence is a fun place to experience.
 If you have a weekend, this is a great place to go.
 The old town is one of the main draws for visitors.
-A weekend is often enough time to spend here.
-The entire area has lots to do.
+A weekend is often enough time to do most activities.
+The entire region has so many activities, and you'll want time to do everything.

 Rome is a popular choice for travelers.
 Five days here is typical.
 While some people choose to spend more or less time in Rome, five days is sufficent for most.
-The entire area has lots to do.
+The entire region has so many activities, and you'll want time to do everything.

-Visitors enjoy the museums and nightlife when visiting the artistic destination of Florence.
+Visitors enjoy the museums and nightlife when visiting the iconic destination of Florence.
 This city offers something for everyone.
 Exploring the old town is a popular activity.
-Plenty of people spend five days here when traveling.
-Five days is often enough time to spend here.
+Plenty of people spend five days in the area when traveling.
+Five days is often enough time to do most activities.

 Rome is a great place to explore.
 It is common to spend one week here.
 One week is a great amount of time to relax and see the many things that Rome has to offer.
 This city offers something for everyone.